jpjsm/AnySizeInteger/README.md

 ## How do I get set up? ###

-* Summary of set up
-* Configuration
-* Dependencies
-* Database configuration
-* How to run tests
-* Deployment instructions
+* TBD

 ## Contribution guidelines ###

-* Writing tests
+* Writing tests: TBD
-* Code review
+* Code review: TBD
-* Other guidelines
+* Other guidelines: TBD

 ## Who do I talk to? ###